gjwgit/rattleng/installers/README.md

 This issue is currently being investigated.

+*the process exited with exit code*

+This will occur if R can not be found in the PATH.
+Be sure your PATH environment variable is properly set as described above.

 *R Packages Not Found*

 The R process within the flutter-based RattleNG app is not picking up